Trade directory · Johns Creek metro · Georgia

 Permit Requirements

-Johns Creek requires permits for water heater replacement, new plumbing installations, and major repairs.
+Johns Creek requires permits for water heater replacement, new fixture installation, and any work involving gas lines.
 Permit fees range $50-200.
-Must be pulled by licensed contractor.
+Must be pulled by licensed plumber or homeowner.

 §3